 If your e-bike is more than 120kg, it is not allowed on Ontario roads, and it no longer qualifies as an e-bike.
 You may then face moped or limited-speed motorcycle licensing, registration and insurance requirements.

-If it is designed for more than one person, you can have a passenger on your e-bike that is at least 16 years old.
+If it is designed for more than one person, you can have a passenger on your e-bike who is at least 16 years old.
 Check the manufacturer’s information to confirm if yours is designed to carry passengers.

 You do not need a drivers licence to drive an electric bike in Ontario.